 She has completed extensive training in a number of performance-related disciplines with world-class pedagogues including posture, movement, percussion and dance.
 She has won a number of scholarships and major awards, has an array of cross-disciplinary qualifications, several languages, and a B.A.
 (University of Oxford), M.A. and SRN with specialisms in anatomy, ENT and Voice Clinic.
 She is also a qualified educator and university lecturer with a PGCE PCE in further and higher education.

 She has written for a wide range of media and has created and directed a number of performance collaborations that are centred around poetry, music and song and a number of touring shows.
 Her two-volume series The Wordsmith’s Guide to English Song: Poetry, Music and Imagination has received widespread critical acclaim.
 She has recently published two small volumes of performance poetry.
-Her new anatomy book, co-authored with Dr Alan Watson, 'The Singer's Guide to the Larynx' comes out in July 2019.
+A new anatomy book, co-authored with Dr Alan Watson, 'The Singer's Guide to the Larynx' was published in September 2019.

 A member of many organisations related to voice, literature, language and culture, Nicola is at the forefront of new developments in vocal teaching across the board.
 She has presented her research at national and international conferences with a focused interest on anatomy, language and imagination.